Skip to main content

 Version: 4.0

-Use this guide to run the Halo SDK Flutter plugin test app and verify integration end-to-end.
+Use this guide to launch and run the Halo SDK Flutter plugin test app (GitHub link).

 • Flutter: 3.24.0